-The Urban Farm is alive and kicking in its third growing season!
-Started in 2010, the Urban Farm, located at 1209 Smith Street in Columbia is 1.3 acres packed full of vegetables, chickens, native plants, bees and friendly folks.
-Two thirds of an acre is devoted solely to commercial vegetable production.
+The Urban Farm is alive and kicking in its fifth growing season!
+Started in 2010, the Urban Farm, located at 1209 Smith Street in Columbia, is 1.3 acres packed full of vegetables, chickens, native plants, bees, and friendly folks.
+Two-thirds of an acre is devoted solely to commercial vegetable production.

 A few notable details about the place if you just can’t make it (but, really, what’s five minutes?):

 - We are organic; however, we are not certified.
 BUT that doesn’t mean that we don’t live and breathe sustainable farming practices.
 COME OUT to the Farm to get a first hand feel about what being on an ecologically sustainable farm looks and feels like.

 - We love horse poop and (specific forms of) trash.
 We are ardent composters.
 We collect food scraps from downtown restaurants and horse bedding from Stephen’s stables and make the original black gold out if it: humus.
 If you want, we’ll take your personal kitchen scraps to our pile, too.

 - We have bugs!
 Boy do we have bugs!
 With so much plant diversity, life is literally crawling back to this 1.3 acre lot.
 Cityscapes hurt ecosystems because most plants and animals cannot live within the confines of our concrete jungles; but our little farm is turning back into the oasis it used to be.